miroshQa/rittli.nvim/README.md

 4. To open one of these opened and then hidden terminals, press "leader + leader", select the desired terminal and press "ctrl + t"

 **Notes:**
-- You can CLOSE (not hide) the terminal, simply type "exit" in the shell or press "ctrl + d" (it works in bash) and press any key in insert mode
+- You can CLOSE (not hide) the terminal, simply type "exit" in the shell or press "ctrl + d" and press any key in insert mode

 ### 4. Edit tasks
 1. Open the Telescope tasks picker (press "leader + r") and select the desired task.